stefano0293849/YagiWifi/README.md

 # YagiWifi
 Yagi antenna for wifi 2.4Ghz with 10.5dB Gain, modelled in HFSS and then created the prototype.
+I have used a copper wire with diameter of 1mm to do the antenna ( use this material and diameter of the wire, don't change it)

 This is the HFSS Model: